Skip to main content

 Some candidates won't have access to production dashboards by the time they job-hunt.
 Two ethical strategies:

-- Re-run the benchmark.
-If the project is open-source or you still have the code, rerun a microbenchmark on your laptop with realistic input sizes and cite that — explicitly as a benchmark, not as production.
+1. Re-run the benchmark.
+If the project is open-source or you still have the code, rerun a microbenchmark on your laptop with realistic input sizes and cite that, explicitly as a benchmark, not as production.
 "Microbenchmark on 1M-row dataset: 180ms / op" is honest and useful.

-- Order-of-magnitude estimate.
-"Tens of thousands of API calls per day" is fine when the absolute number isn't pinned down — as long as it's a true order of magnitude and you can defend it in a follow-up.
+2. Order-of-magnitude estimate.
+An order-of-magnitude estimate is an honest approximation you use when the exact figure isn't pinned down ("tens of thousands of API calls per day"), and it holds up as long as it's a true order of magnitude you can defend in a follow-up.
 Saying "10K daily calls" when you're guessing is fabrication; saying "tens of thousands" with context is engineering.

 The line never to cross: do not invent precise numbers (43.7%, 2.4ms, 6,127 users).
 Precise numbers without a source are the fastest way to lose an offer when the interviewer asks "how did you measure that?" and you stumble.